quasis/optimality/readme.txt

 = Database Optimization =

-* Automatically/manually remove expired transients from the database.
+* Delete expired transients from the database.
-* Automatically/manually remove automatic post drafts from the database.
+* Delete automatic post drafts from the database.
-* Automatically/manually remove post revision history from the database.
+* Delete post revision history from the database.
-* Automatically/manually remove orphaned post meta from the database.
+* Delete orphaned post meta from the database.
-* Automatically/manually remove orphaned relationships from the database.
+* Delete orphaned relationships from the database.
-* Automatically/manually remove trash/spam comments from the database.
+* Delete trash/spam comments from the database.
-* Automatically/manually remove pingbacks/trackbacks from the database.
+* Delete pingbacks/trackbacks from the database.
-* Automatically/manually remove orphaned meta data from the database.
+* Delete orphaned meta data from the database.

 = Website Structure Optimization =